sourcegraph/about/handbook/product/product_management/product_process.md

 - Once a solution has been validated, implementaiton begins.
 - Engineering team is accountable for the quality of what we implement and deliver to customers (i.e., code, architecture, UX).

+### 5. Metrics analysis

+- Did the implementation solve the original problem as validated by metrics and usage (defined in step 1).